I wanted to upgrade my older power rack that I’ve had for over ten years.

 Which is less than 1% of the population as it’s so rare.

 Rest assured, this rack isn’t going anywhere.

-It also has 1″ west side spacing through the bench zone as well as 5/8″ holes.
+It also has a 1″ west side spacing through the bench zone as well as 5/8″ holes.

 You also have a couple of different options for uprights and cross members, depending on what configuration you’re looking for.

 The uprights have a choice between 80″ and 93″.
-I went with 80″ as I lift in a garage and appreciate the extra space.
+I went with 80″ as I lift in a garage and appreciated the extra space.